Azure/azure-sdk/docs/android/design.md

 * You hide the implementation code behind a Java-based facade.
 * You are doing so for performance reasons.
 No other reason is acceptable.

-> TODO: Develop and significantly expand upon our guidance for libraries with native (C/C++) code

 ### Documentation

 {% include requirement/MUST id="android-javadoc-build" %} ensure that anybody can clone the repo containing the client library and generate the full and complete JavaDoc output for the code, without any need for additional processing steps.